-Our doctors and nurses provide a confidential healthcare experience that is sensitive to your needs.
+Our clinicians provide a confidential healthcare experience that is sensitive to your needs.
 Family Planning provides affordable exams, methods of birth control, education and counseling to assist with health and wellness.

 We encourage you to take charge of your health and learn more about Family Planning.